Frequently Asked Questions (FAQ)

 You may be able to overcome this by adjusting the line spacing in the application.
 For example, in Microsoft Word select Format / Paragraph and set the line spacing to use the Exactly setting and a value more suited to your needs.
 For example, if the font size is 12 pt, select line spacing of Exactly 13 pt.
 This will give a tighter line spacing.
 You can adjust the value up or down depending on how many diacritics you need to stack.
 On web pages you can explicitly set the the

-For applications that do not allow explicit line spacing control we provide ‘compact’ variants of the version 5 fonts on individual font download pages.
+For applications that do not allow explicit line spacing control we provide ‘compact’ variants of the fonts on the LCG Fonts download page.

 When I updated to the latest version of the fonts the line spacing and line breaking changed—why?